-This documentation describes one in a series of public use event files from the 1999 Medical Expenditure Panel Survey Household Component (MEPS HC) and Medical Provider Component (MPC).
-Released as an ASCII data file and SAS transport file, this public use file provides detailed information on household reported prescribed medicines for a nationally representative sample of the civilian noninstitutionalized population of the United States and can be used to make estimates of prescribed medicine utilization and expenditures for calendar year 1999.
-As illustrated below, this file consists of MEPS survey data obtained in the 1999 portion of Round 3 (and Round 2 for some cases, see RXR2FLAG), and Round 4 and 5 for Panel 3, as well as Rounds 1, 2, and the 1999 portion of Round 3 for Panel 4 of the MEPS HC (i.e., the rounds for MEPS panels covering calendar year 1999).
+This documentation describes one in a series of public use event files from the 2002 Medical Expenditure Panel Survey Household Component (MEPS HC) and Medical Provider Component (MPC).
+Released as an ASCII data file and SAS transport file, this public use file provides detailed information on household reported prescribed medicines for a nationally representative sample of the civilian noninstitutionalized population of the United States and can be used to make estimates of prescribed medicine utilization and expenditures for calendar year 2002.
+As illustrated below, this file consists of MEPS survey data obtained in the 2002 portion of Round 3 and Rounds 4 and 5 for Panel 6, as well as Rounds 1, 2 and the 2002 portion of Round 3 for Panel 7 (i.e., the rounds for the MEPS panels covering calendar year 2002).